prestodb/presto/presto-docs/src/main/sphinx/sql/revoke.rst

 Specifying ``ALL PRIVILEGES`` revokes :doc:`delete`, :doc:`insert` and :doc:`select` privileges.

-Specifying ``PUBLIC`` revokes privileges from the ``PUBLIC`` role.
+Specifying ``ROLE PUBLIC`` revokes privileges from the ``PUBLIC`` role.
 Users will retain privileges assigned to them directly or via other roles.

 The optional ``GRANT OPTION FOR`` clause also revokes the privileges to grant the specified privileges.